AdobeDocs/journey-optimizer.en/help/using/configuration/archiving-support.md

 ### Enable BCC email {#enable-bcc}

-To enable the **[!UICONTROL BCC email]** option, enter the email address of your choice in the dedicated field of the [channel surface](channel-surfaces.md) (i.e. message preset).
+To enable the **[!UICONTROL BCC email]** option, enter the email address of your choice in the dedicated field of the [channel configuration](channel-surfaces.md) (i.e. message preset).
 You can specify any external address in correct format, except an email address defined on a subdomain delegated to Adobe.
 For example, if you delegated the *marketing.luma.com* subdomain to Adobe, any address like *abc@marketing.luma.com* is prohibited.

 >[!CAUTION]
 >
 >You can only define one BCC email address.
-Make sure the BCC address has enough reception capacity to store all the emails that are sent using the current channel surface.
+Make sure the BCC address has enough reception capacity to store all the emails that are sent using the current channel configuration.
 >
 >More recommendations are listed in [this section](#bcc-recommendations-limitations).